 Each step is important, and though preferences may differ a little from person to person (washing techniques, whether or not to drain, how long to soak, rice to water ratio, exactly how many minutes to cook), these three steps always remain.

 Put the rice in a bowl and add enough cold water to cover it.
 Move the rice gently around with your hand, raking your fingers through it.
 The goal here is to gently polish the grains by having them rub against each other and your fingers.
 No need to squeeze or press them – you don’t want them to break.
+The water will soon become a milky white; quickly pour it out, taking care not to dump the baby – I mean rice – out with the bathwater!
+Add more water and repeat this process at least 3-4 more times, or until the water runs almost clear.
+Except for the first rinse, you can reuse this water for your houseplants, or even for washing your face and hair!

 Put the rice in a colander or fine mesh sieve and set aside for at least 15 minutes to allow the rice to drain out all the excess water.
 Then put the rice into the pot you’ll cook it in (a heavy-bottomed pot with a tightly fitting lid or a pressure cooker work best) and add water to let it soak for at least 30 minutes.
 Both the draining and soaking allow each grain of rice to absorb an equal amount of moisture and cook evenly (though some of my Japanese friends do only one or the other of these steps, according to how dry/moist they like their rice).